neondatabase/website/content/docs/connect/connection-pooling.md

 ### Enable pooling for individual connections

-This method enables pooling for individual connections that specify a `-pooler` option.
-Connection requests that use the `-pooler` option are directed to a connection pooler port.
-Connections that do not use the `-pooler` option connect directly to the database.
+Enabling pooling for individual connections requires adding a `-pooler` suffix to the compute endpoint ID, which is part of the hostname.
+Connection requests that specify the `-pooler` suffix use a pooled connection.
+Connections that do not specify the `-pooler` suffix connect directly to the database.
 This method supports workflows that require both pooled and non-pooled connections to the same database.

 When using this method, ensure that connection pooling is not enabled for the compute endpoint, as described in [Enable pooling for all connections](#enable-pooling-for-all-connections).
+If connection pooling is enabled for the compute endpoint, all connections to the compute endpoint use a pooled connection.

-To connect to a database with a pooled connection, add the `-pooler` option to the hostname, as shown:
+To connect to a database with a pooled connection, add the `-pooler` suffix to the endpoint ID in the hostname, as shown:

 ```text
 postgres://casey:<password>@ep-square-sea-260584-pooler.us-east-2.aws.neon.tech/neondb
 ```

-To connect to the same database directly with a non-pooled connection, use the same connection string without the `-pooler` option:
+To connect to the same database directly with a non-pooled connection, use the same connection string without a `-pooler` suffix:

 ```text
 postgres://casey:<password>@ep-square-sea-260584-pooler.us-east-2.aws.neon.tech/neondb